Mel and Sue: 1990s

 The pair's television breakthrough came on the French & Saunders sketch show, where they appeared together in several episodes.
 Mel and Sue gained widespread popularity in March 1997 when they launched a lunchtime chat show on Channel 4, Light Lunch, where celebrity chefs cooked lunch for the duo's celebrity guests.
 The show returned for a second series in 1998.

 1998-1999 The duo moved to a more prime-time evening slot and the show was renamed Late Lunch.

 In 1999, Mel and Sue were signed by ITV and hosted a comedy panel game for the network called Casting Couch, in a prime late evening slot, but it fared poorly in the ratings and was not recommissioned after its initial 6-episode run.
 ITV created Casting Couch as a vehicle to showcase Mel and Sue's comedic talents as a duo.
 In each episode, the pair form two teams under the guidance of team captains Chris Moyles and Tamara Beckwith, with regular guest celebrities Marcus Brigstocke and Kevin Day, and two guest celebrities.

 2000s

 Mel and Sue were announced as new co-presenters on Channel 4's RI:SE breakfast TV show in January 2003.
+They also voiced the Sparky Twins in the CBeebies animated series Little Robots.
 The pair appeared together again with Dawn French and Jennifer Saunders in a French & Saunders Mamma Mia comedy sketch for Comic Relief in 2009.
 The double-act was less active in this period, while Mel had children.